Once we can work from anywhere, does the world need Silicon Valley?

 The reality is that it’s impossible to predict the future of Silicon Valley, because it’s too early to tell what results this unscheduled remote work experiment will yield.
 Previously, it was easy to feel left out of the conversation when tuning in remotely, and it often proved disadvantageous to one’s long-term career prospects.

 “That has been the stumbling block for companies and individuals, because we just stank at it,” explains Christy Lake, Twilio’s chief people officer.
 Lake adds that prior to the crisis, only about 15% of the the San Francisco-based unicorn’s staff worked remotely.
-Though the company hasn’t yet determined its post-pandemic remote work policy, it recently announced that its doors would remain closed until at least the end of 2020.
+Though the company hasn’t yet determined its post-pandemic remote work policy, it recently announced that staff would have the option to stay home until at least the end of 2020.

 In the meantime, Lake says Twilio is settling into a “new normal,” providing staff with a $1,500 stipend to fund their home office setup, retraining managers, and gathering feedback on a regular basis.
 If that approach becomes common, companies across the Valley will emerge from the crisis better prepared to manage a remote workforce in the future.
 If they get it right, large proportions of the current population might have little reason to stay.